Spark (2016 film)

-Spark (known as Spark: A Space Tail in the United States) is a 2016 computer-animated science fiction adventure comedy film written and directed by Aaron Woodley, and featuring the voices of Jessica Biel, Hilary Swank, Susan Sarandon, Patrick Stewart, Jace Norman and Alan C. Peterson.
+Spark (known as Spark: A Space Tail in the United States) is a 2016 animated science fiction adventure comedy film written and directed by Aaron Woodley, and featuring the voices of Jessica Biel, Hilary Swank, Susan Sarandon, Patrick Stewart, Jace Norman and Alan C. Peterson.
 The film premiered on April 22, 2016, at the Toronto Animation Arts Festival International.
-It was released on April 14, 2017 in the United States by Open Road Films with distribution sold by Double Dutch International in all international markets except China and South Korea.
+It was released on April 14, 2017, in the United States by Open Road Films with distribution sold by Double Dutch International in all international markets except China and South Korea.

-Spark got mostly negative reviews, and was a major box-office bomb, earning only $1 million on a $40 million budget.
+Spark received mostly negative reviews, and was a major box-office bomb, earning only $1 million on a $40 million budget.

 Plot

-Set in a galaxy where anthropomorphic animal and aliens live together, Thirteen years ago, the evil primate General Zhong overthrew his noble brother to seize the throne of the planet Bana, using a spacetime anomaly known as "the slick", which has the ability to create black holes; slicks were made by a wild creature known as a space kraken.
+Set in a galaxy where anthropomorphic animals and aliens live together, thirteen years ago, the evil primate General Zhong overthrew his noble brother to seize the throne of the planet Bana, using a spacetime anomaly known as "the slick", which has the ability to create black holes; slicks were made by a wild creature known as a space kraken.
 The black hole created from the slick partially destroyed Bana, and swallowed up many subjects.
-Among the few survivors were a baby monkey named Spark, a warrior fox named Vix, and a boar mechanic named Chunk.
+Among the few survivors were a monkey only a year old named Spark, a warrior fox named Vix, and a boar mechanic named Chunk.

 In the present, Spark, Vix, Chunk and Spark's forgetful nanny bot, Bananny, secretly live on a shard used as a garbage dump, with Vix and Chunk leading insurgency missions against Zhong, although they constantly forbid Spark from coming along.
 One day, Spark intercepts an e-mail sent to Vix about a new mission, and decides to take the mission himself without her knowing.
 The e-mail leads to the Queen of Bana, whom Zhong still permits to live in the palace.
 After Spark infiltrates the palace and meets the Queen, she hands him a kraken-finder, which Zhong wants to use to find and recapture the space kraken in order to destroy another planet.
 Spark decides to use it to find the kraken himself; he tames the creature and brings it back to the garbage shard.
 But he then finds his home raided by Zhong's forces, who then capture both him and the kraken.
 Zhong forces the kraken to make a new slick into which he hurls Spark, Vix, Chunk and the entire garbage shard.